cockroachdb/docs/src/current/v23.1/expire-past-backups.md

 ## Step 1.
 Determine your retention policy

 Before you can expire past backups, first determine your backup retention policy.
-With incremental backups in the /incrementals directory, you can apply different lifecycle/retention policies from cloud storage providers to the /incrementals directory as needed.
+With incremental backups in the `/incrementals` directory, you can apply different lifecycle/retention policies from cloud storage providers as needed.

 For example: Retain [full backups](take-full-and-incremental-backups.html#full-backups) for 30 days and retain [incremental backups](take-full-and-incremental-backups.html#incremental-backups) for 7 days.